UWB-ACM/Hackathon-Docs-2018/Getting-Started-With-Discord-Bot-Development-A-Walkthrough.md

 of the key concepts are the same for different platforms and languages.
 You don't have to know Python, but it will help for this example.

+There are also some different ways that the Discord API can be used, but this document will

 # How Bots (and Users) Work

 In the case of Discord and many other services, bots interact with the Discord